Agewerc/data-processing-big-data/Big data processing, analysis and visualisation/README.md

 ## Description

+Project developed under the unit Data processing for Big Data in the master of Data Science at Monash University.

    1) `Analysing Text Data.ipynb`

 Analysis of two books on software development methodologies (txt files).
 We will see the distribution of words, the most common words in both books and the average frequency.